Rufous-backed Robin (Turdus rufopalliatus)

 Turdus rufopalliatus

-The rufous-backed robin (Turdus rufopalliatus) is a songbird of the thrush family.
-It is endemic to the Pacific slope of Mexico.
-It is also known as the rufous-backed thrush.
+The rufous-backed thrush (Turdus rufopalliatus) is a species of bird in the family Turdidae.[2]
+It is endemic to Mexico but is also a casual visitor to the southwestern United States.[3]
+It is also known as the rufous-backed robin.[4]

 Description